Blendify/blender-manual/trunk/blender_docs/manual/animation/constraints/transform/transformation.rst

 but rather as "markers" to define a mapping between input (target) and output (owner) values.

-So, e.g. you can use the position of the target along the X axis to control the rotation of the owner around the Z axis, stating that 1 BU along the target X axis corresponds to 10 BU around the owner Z axis.
+So, e.g. you can use the position of the target along the X axis to control the rotation of the owner around the Z axis, stating that 1 unit along the target X axis corresponds to 10 units around the owner Z axis.
 Typical uses for this include gears (see note below), and rotation based on location setups.